The AWESOME! page has random music stuff that I think is cool. You never know what you will find here!

 Back in the day, the release of a double album was a big deal to music fans.
 Imagine – an artist had so much new material that they needed to release two discs instead of one.
 Plus…the record company actually allowed it!

 Here is my list of my top 5 favorite double albums of all time.
 A couple of rules – no greatest hits/compilation/live albums, no repackaged/reissues of albums that previously were released as single discs.
 This list is by no means comprehensive – there is so much great music out there that I have not listened to.
 But so what…it’s my list!
-Each of these album is in my record collection.
+Each of these albums is in my record collection.

 5. Quadrophenia, by The Who